Introduction

 Conclusion

 Investing in youth development in conflict zones is a powerful strategy for breaking the cycle of violence and building sustainable peace.
-Youth possess the unique capacity to address the roots of conflict, promote reconciliation, and create bridges between divided communities.
+Youth possess the unique capacity to address the roots of conflict, promote reconciliation, and create bridges between fragmented and divided communities.
 Through educational opportunities, mental health support, and political inclusion, young people can realize their potential as peacebuilders, shaping a more stable and prosperous future.
-Policymakers and organizations must prioritize youth development, acknowledging them not merely as victims but as capable agents of change with the potential to transform conflict-affected societies into resilient, peaceful communities.
+Policymakers and organizations must prioritize youth development, acknowledging them not merely as victims but as capable agents of change with the potential to transform conflict-affected societies into resilient, prosperous, and peaceful communities.

 Author: Kazi Altaf Mahmood